zowe/docs-site/docs/README.md

 ### Zowe CLI command reference guide

 Detailed documentation on commands, actions, and options in Zowe CLI.
-The reference document is based on the `@lts-incremental` version of the CLI.  a PDF document, an interactive online version, and a ZIP file containing the HTML for the online version:
+The reference document is based on the `@lts-incremental` version of the CLI.
+A PDF document, an interactive online version, and a ZIP file containing the HTML for the online version:

 <p class="action">
 <a href="./web_help/index.html" target="_blank" class="nav-link action-button"> <span>Browse Online</span></a>